 With the rise of Bring-Your-Own-Device (BYOD) policies and the proliferation of personal devices, organizations often risk losing data due to employee negligence or malicious intentions.
 After all, no matter how secure a company network is, the moment an employee transfers sensitive information onto their phone, USB, or external drive, that data is instantly put at risk.
 Worse yet, cyberattacks can be conducted through portable devices as well: infected USBs and even Bluetooth can be used by outsiders or disgruntled insiders to steal data.

 Companies can address this issue through Data Loss Prevention solutions that come equipped with device control features.
-Our very own Endpoint Protector has an entire module dedicated to Device Control which offers a number of tools that allows organizations to control or block unauthorized devices.
-Many of them were developed in collaboration with our customers and serve real life business needs.
+Our very own Endpoint Protector has an entire module dedicated to Device Control which offers a number of tools that allow organizations to control or block unauthorized devices.
+Many of them were developed in collaboration with our customers and serve real-life business needs.

 Here are the six features that make Endpoint Protector the most advanced Device Control software on the market:

 While at first companies might be tempted to enforce strict global policies for device control, they will soon realize they can negatively impact employees’ productivity.
 This is the sort of rigidity much fear when it comes to implementing DLP solutions.